 Parents are often at a loss when their child shows symptoms of SPD, as they can often be misdiagnosed as hyper, aggressive, or shy, depending on their symptoms.
 SPD affects children’s ability to act “normally”, as their responses to sensory experiences like touch, sound, and movement are drastically different than other children.
 These responses to sensory experiences can lead to behavior issues, difficulty with coordination, and several other developmental issues.

 When a child does not respond to sensory experiences like the people around them, it can be a very scary experience.
 Parents often tell kids that they are lying, and teachers do not believe children when they hear something that is a bit out of the norm.
 If SPD is a more prevalent term, we can help schools and homes try to understand the problems of their children, instead of misdiagnosing them year after year.

 Please feel free to browse throughout our site.
 We regularly update our blog, and we make sure to keep as much up-to-date information as possible so you can continue to make the most informed decisions for your children.
 If you think that your child might have SPD, do not diagnose them yourself.
-Take them to a medical professional, and see what they think before moving forward.
+Take them to a medical professional such as a therapist, and see what they think before moving forward.